dbca-wa/wastd/docs/data_collectors.rst

 Turtle tracks or nests
 ======================
-Turtle track counts can be collected on mobile app (OpenDataKit), or on paper data sheets.
+Turtle track counts can be collected on mobile app (OpenDataKit, ODK), or on paper data sheets.

-Track counts can be recorded individually (preferred) or tallied over beach sections.
+Tracks can be recorded individually (preferred) or tallied over beach sections.

-Track counts can be done in two methodologies:
+* *Nest* counts: walking in a straight line along the high water mark, each uptrack is followed to its apex, where the presence or absence of a nest determines the type of track (false crawl without nest, successful crawl with nest, unknown if unclear whether nest exists).
+If evident, nest disturbance is recorded as well.
+Disturbed unhatched nests, as well as hatched nests, if spotted, are recorded as well.
 * *Uptrack* counts: walking in a straight line along the high water mark, only inbound tracks (uptracks) are counted as "tracks with success not assessed".
   The tracks are not followed.
 Except for the first day, only fresh (younger than 24h) tracks are recorded.
-* *Nest* counts: walking in a straight line along the high water mark, each uptrack is followed to its apex, where the presence or absence of a nest determines the type of track (false crawl without nest, successful crawl with nest, unknown if unclear whether nest exists).
-If evident, nest disturbance is recorded as well.
+* *Track tallies* are recorded only under extreme time pressure, or on saturation beaches, where the geo-referencing of individual tracks is not possible within the available survey time.
+However, individual track counts (*nest* or *uptrack*) are preferred.

 Mobile data collection using Open Data Kit
 ------------------------------------------